What does the Bible say about lust?

 If you DO struggle with lust...

 Do not be discouraged.
 Yes, it's hard to resist it, but don't give up.
 No one is perfect, and we all still sin every single day.
-But God has called us to be holy and pure, and to reject that calling is to reject God Himself and defile the Holy Spirit that lives inside you (1 Thessalonians 4:7-8; 1 Corinthians 6:19).
+Forgive yourself, and know that God has forgiven you too.
+God has called us to be holy and pure, and to reject that calling is to reject God Himself and defile the Holy Spirit lives inside you (1 Thessalonians 4:7-8; 1 Corinthians 6:19).
 Don't give up.

-If you are struggling with pornography addiction, please check out XXXChurch for Students.
+If you are struggling with pornography addiction, please check out XXXChurch.
 They have some really great resources to help you!

 The Ones About Sex